meadsteve/meadsteve.github.io/_posts/2017-03-23-learning-python.markdown

 ## WTFs
-default arguments only loaded once -> but if you default to an empty list (which is mutable) debugging py.test in pycharm requires pip `install pytest-pycharm`
+default arguments only loaded once -> but if you default to an empty list (which is mutable) debugging py.test in pycharm requires pip `install pytest-pycharm` coverage overrides breakpoints in pycharm(and probably other IDEs) https://github.com/pytest-dev/pytest-cov/issues/131

 ## package management (pipenv)